henrytitheridge-stone/mastermind_project/README.md

 - FIXED: rearranged the condition to reveal the secret code after an 8th guess if the secret code itself matched ANY of the guess_pegs lists:
     ```
     if secret_code in guess_pegs or guess == 8:
     ```
-- The 'os.system("cls if os.name == "nt" else "clear")' command was sufficient to clear the terminal in VS Code but not in the Code Institute Heroku mock terminal where the game board would be partially reprinted above each full reprint.
-- FIXED: included line below in clear_terminal function to refresh the mock terminal:
-    ```
-    print("\033c", end="")
-    ```

 ### Validator testing